Cambridge University Press

 Eminent theoretical physicist, Stephen Hawking, transformed our understanding of space and time, black holes, and the origin of the universe.
 Cambridge University Press published works by Hawking including The Large Scale Structure of Space-Time.

-Cambridge Colleges – There are 31 Colleges in Cambridge University.
+Cambridge Colleges – There are 31 Colleges in Cambridge.
 Three are for women (New Hall, Newnham and Lucy Cavendish) and two admit only graduates (Clare Hall and Darwin).
 The remainder house and teach all students enrolled in courses of study or research at the University.
-With more than 18,000 students from all walks of life and all corners of the world and over 11,000 staff, there are 150 Departments, Faculties, Schools and other institutions within the University.

 Cambridge International School – Here you will find some fundamental information regarding the best possible schooling for your children in the Cambridge area.
 The relation between home and school and how parents can get involved in a positive way.
 Students at CIS learn in a happy and stimulating environment and gain the ability to share as they learn, celebrating the diversity of fellow students with different experiences and backgrounds from around the globe.